+You can also download the PowerPoint (file size 23.5mb) and play the slideshow from the beginning.
 If you cannot access PowerPoint right now, you can get a sense of our masterclass from the overview below.
 We have explained what's on each slide, and shared the tools which can help you right now.

 Slide 1: Welcome to our masterclass

 The aim of this masterclass is to provide a snapshot of what the strategies and tips you can use to improve wellbeing are.

 Looking after yourself is a skill that needs practice, it can take time.
 It requires you to be proactive.
 It is your own personal responsibility, nobody else can do it for you.

 We will give you tools and strategies that you can use to reflect on your own experiences during and after the session.
 If you do have any questions please feel free to approach us at the end.

 We are looking at feeling good and functioning well holistically, and what we can do to improve and sustain these areas of our wellbeing within our current circumstances.

 It is not possible to feel good and function well all of the time.
 Everybody experiences ups and downs in their day to day life, this is normal.